Can Eating Fish Reduce The Pain from Rheumatoid Arthritis?

 This is due to polyunsaturated fat preventing excess calcium from ending up in your heart and leading to changes in a person’s normal cardiac rhythm.

 A fish’s fatty acids are best conserved when fresh or frozen.
-Canned fish can lose a good chunk of its fatty acids, which affects its anti-inflammatory properties.

 In addition, frying fish isn’t a good option since it adds saturated fat which has the opposite effect.
 Indeed, the best option for cooking fish is to steam it.